fanpu/website/_pages/courses.md

   planning to take [17-603](#course17603), then you must take this course as well since the mock negotiations were so much fun.

+Units: 60

 I TA'd for [10-708 Probabilistic Graphical Models](https://andrejristeski.github.io/10708-S23/) under [Andrej Risteski](https://www.andrew.cmu.edu/user/aristesk/) this semester.
 It was a fun experience and not as stressful as I had feared.
 Being able to lead 2 of the recitations was one of the highlights of my semester.
+I would like to thank [Andrej](https://www.andrew.cmu.edu/user/aristesk/) and my fellow TAs (especially [Jennifer](https://scholar.google.com/citations?user=Q5EDXpkAAAAJ&hl=en), whose office hours slot was right before mine and always stayed overtime to help me with the queue) for making it so enjoyable.
+I am also grateful to all my students for their great questions and being able to mentor their impressive projects, and for giving me the opportunity to grow as a TA.

 I also continued staying in an advisory role for [Autolab](https://autolabproject.com/), being generally quite hands-off.
+[Michelle](https://michellexliu.me/) was the project lead this semester and did a terrific job.
+This being my last semester, I will dearly miss the team when I graduate.

+I did booth with [SSA](https://cmussa.org/) again this year, and contributed mainly to the mechanical team and design teams.
+We built a Blitz booth themed after Singapore's [Gardens by the Bay](https://www.gardensbythebay.com.sg/) and came in runner's up, after a well-deserved win by [JSA](https://www.cmujsa.com/).

 This semester was rather risky for me because I did not have the necessary prerequisites for over half of my classes.
 I was missing